Erik Poppe

 Erik Poppe (born 24 June 1960) is a Norwegian film director, producer and screenwriter.
-He is best known for directing critically acclaimed films including Hawaii, Oslo (2004), A Thousand Times Good Night (2013), The King's Choice (2016) and Utøya: July 22 (2018).
+He is best known for directing critically acclaimed films, including Hawaii, Oslo (2004), A Thousand Times Good Night (2013), The King's Choice (2016) and Utøya: July 22 (2018).

 Early life and education

 Poppe was born on 24 June 1960 in Oslo to Aase and Per Frølich Poppe, who was a fashion designer in winter sport clothing.
-As a child he grew up in Portugal and Norway.
+As a child, he grew up in Portugal and Norway.

 He started his career as a photographer for the newspaper Verdens Gang and Reuters, covering domestic news as well as international conflicts.
-Being hospitalized after an assignment in Colombia he decided to prepare leaving journalism and study filmmaking.
+After being hospitalized after an assignment in Colombia, he decided to prepare leaving journalism and study filmmaking.

 He graduated as a cinematographer at Dramatiska Institutet - University College of Film, Radio, Television and Theatre in Stockholm, Sweden in 1991.
 He conducted several artistic and directorial research programs between 2001 and 2010.

-In 2015 Poppe concluded a PhD as a research fellow at the Norwegian Artistic Research Programme and as an Associated Professor at HIL, Lillehammer University College/ The Norwegian Film School.
+In 2015, Poppe concluded a PhD as a research fellow at the Norwegian Artistic Research Programme and as an Associated Professor at HIL, Lillehammer University College/ The Norwegian Film School.

-The key artistic work made as part of the research was the feature movie A Thousand Times Good Night, a dramatization of his experiences as a conflict photographer in Democratic Republic of the Congo and Afghanistan.
+The key artistic work made as part of the research was the feature movie A Thousand Times Good Night, a dramatization of his experiences as a conflict photographer in the Democratic Republic of the Congo and Afghanistan.

 Career

-Poppe worked as Director of Photography on several features, as well as EGGS (1995) by Bent Hamer.
-He was awarded with the Kodak Award at the Moscow International Film Festival and won the Cinematographer of the year award in Norway.
-By receiving the Kodak Award he announced his end of work as Director of Photography.
+Poppe worked as Director of Photography on several features, including EGGS (1995) by Bent Hamer.
+He was awarded with the Kodak Award at the Moscow International Film Festival and won the Cinematographer of the Year award in Norway.
+After receiving the Kodak Award, Poppe announced his end of work as Director of Photography.